 Individual VDB details can be seen and acted upon by clicking down on a particular VDB detailed view.
 Once clicked, users will be sent to an "overview" tab that provides relevant metadata related to the VDB.

 7.2.3.2 VDB active timeline

-Actionable snapshots are listed on the "active timeflow" tab - from this page, users can refresh, enable, disable, start, stop, delete, and create bookmarks on the VDB.
-Navigate to the Continuous Data workflows section, then VDB operations in the UI, and see Active timeline UI for more details.
+Actionable snapshots are listed on the Active Timeflow tab.
+From this page, users can refresh, enable, disable, start, stop, delete, and create bookmarks on the VDB.